 Flash Fiction: $300

-The current contest deadlines are March 01 (short story, flash fiction, poetry) and April 01, 2017 (creative nonfiction) at midnight PST.
+The current contest deadline is November 01 (short story, flash fiction, poetry) at midnight PST.
 Contests are held on a quarterly basis.

 Guest judges will determine the winner for each category.
 Our editorial team selects five to seven finalists in addition to the winner.
 Finalists may also be published in F(r)iction.
 Please note that compensation for finalists is in the form of publication credit only, plus a contributor copy.